nicotitta/tragic-card-game/README.md

-# Tragic — A Card Game in C
+# Tragic: A Card Game in C

 A turn-based card game for two players, written in C and played from the terminal.
 Players build a deck, summon creatures, cast effect cards, and